ivan-hc/AM/README.md

 ```
 NOTE, "AM" users will need to use the root password to replace the symlink in $PATH with the script, while AppMan users will need to close the terminal for the changes to take effect.

+For more information aboit "Aisap", visit https://github.com/mgord9518/aisap

+Available profiles are listed at https://github.com/mgord9518/aisap/tree/main/profiles

+To learn more about permissions, see https://github.com/mgord9518/aisap/tree/main/permissions

 </details>

 ------------------------------------------------------------------------